Albino Animals - Birds

 Fischer's Lovebird

-The albino is supposed to be the offspring of the other two birds.
+The middle bird is supposed to be the offspring of the other two birds.

 [S]

-An albino owl in Costa Rica (Central America).
+This owl in Costa Rica (Central America) appears to be an albino.

 [S]